 Humane Evaluation – Rats

-In independent field evaluations undertaken to assess the welfare performance of the A24 trap for rats, it achieved the A Class NAWAC guidelines for a humane kill trap, killing the target species quickly and effectively.
+In independent field evaluations undertaken to assess the welfare performance of the A24 trap for rats, it achieved the A Class NAWAC guidelines for a quick kill trap, killing the target species quickly and effectively.

 Goodnature, supported by the Department of Conservation, has developed reliable and effective self-resetting traps and long-life lures.
 DOC formal recommendation update: This statement includes updated advice on the A24 traps as an effective tool for stoat control based on kiwi survival rates in DOC trials.